 This book is, in many ways, a continuation of work that was begun in the 1980s by Jimmy Hargrove, Larry Henry, Murali Raju and myself.
-In the midst of conversations about artificial intelligence, data flow machines, microcode and architecture tuning, self-awareness, the halting problem, and a variety of other topics, an idea emerged for a new type of computational building block: a reconfigurable, self-configurable platform named the PIG ("Processing Integrated Grid").
+In the midst of conversations about artificial intelligence, data flow machines, microcode and architecture tuning, self-awareness, the halting problem, and a variety of other topics, an idea emerged for a new type of computational building block: a reconfigurable, self-configurable platform named the PIG ("Processing Integrated Grid"), later called the Cell Matrix.